 You'll need the best finance professionals, accountants, solicitors etc. So your broker will be able to put you in front of all the contacts you'll need.

-And whilst your business broker is doing all of the above activities to "sell your property portfolio business" that leaves you free to concentrate on actually running your business.
+And whilst your business broker is doing all of the above activities to sell your property portfolio business - that leaves you free to do other things.
 And leave the selling part to the experts.

 We've looked at what exactly a business broker does and how they can facilitate the sale of your property business.
 So we should now take a look at how much all of that service is likely to cost you.